johashei/ComputationalPhysics/doc/Projects/2020/Project3/code/README.md

 <pre>
 Terminal > python interface.py main
-Terminal > Input name of datafile : example.dat
+Input name of datafile : example.dat
 </pre>

 will compile and run the program `main.cpp`, with "example.dat" as an argument, then read the file `example.dat` and create a plot `example.eps` from the data.